linusjf/RIAY/May.md

 The text reflects on the Jordan’s banks as a threshold where Christ’s trust in the Father is unveiled.
 His submission mirrors the believer’s journey: baptized into His death and resurrection, we too are called to carry the cross, anchored in our identity as God’s beloved.
 The passage closes with prayers—_Our Father_, _Hail Mary_, _Glory Be_—seeking grace to embrace this truth.

 In this fusion of art and devotion, the fresco whispers a timeless lesson: the path of glory is paved with humility, and the light of Christ outshines even the shadow of the cross.

-_Note: The summary adheres to Lewis’s style—lucid, rhythmic, and layered with theological depth—while condensing the original text’s essence.
-Word count: ~300 (expandable with further reflection if desired)._

 ## May 15,2025